vonmillhausen/sf2000/README.md

 ---

 ## Document Version History
+- `20231019 - 1.43`: Refactored [the CFW FAQ](#is-there-any-custom-firmware) to make the hcRTOS and multicore efforts more distinct.
+Refactored [the shortcuts FAQ](#how-do-i-change-the-four-shortcutsgames-listed-on-each-systems-main-menu-page) to mention Tadpole first (easier for most folks).
+Refactored [the slow SNES FAQ](#snes-games-run-really-slowly-whats-wrong) in light of 1.71.
+Refactored [the quiet A/V output FAQ](#when-i-connect-the-sf2000-to-a-tv-via-the-av-cable-the-sound-is-very-quietlow---is-that-normal) to suggest firmware updating first.
+Added details about the new 1.71 firmware version to the [Firmware](#firmwarebios-bisrvasd) and [Resources](#resources) sections, and did a lot of little edits throughout the doc as well to standardise on Data Frog's version numbering (seems to be what most folks refer to).
+Added a note that [the permanent bootload bugfix](#if-your-sf2000-is-currently-able-to-boot-normally) only needs to be applied once per device.
+Added another modification example to the analysis of [`Foldername.ini`](#foldernameini) courtesy of `wyverino`.

 - `20231014 - 1.42`: Have now confirmed that no resource files changed with the new October 7th/1.7 firmware, so have updated the tables in the [Resources](#resources) section to reflect this.
 Also added a reference to `detyn`'s Battery Meter Fix tool to [the FAQ on stuff new SF2000 owners can do](#i-just-got-my-sf2000-what-modding-can-i-do-with-it).

 - `20231012 - 1.41`: Added basic information about the new (and critically broken) October 7th/1.7 firmware version to the [Firmware](#firmwarebios-bisrvasd) section (I'm waiting for my official copy to finish downloading before updating the tables in the [Resources](#resources) sections).